AsterYujano/Access-Control-Lists/README.md

    - the second one, apply it on an interface.

-At the definition, give a number to your ACL.
+At the definition, give a number to your ACL to name it.
 Standart and Extented have different number ranges.

 |   |Standart ACLs|Extended ACLs|
 |----|-------------|-------------|